frabulous/ProjectArakne/README.md

 ## Abstract

-This report presents a spider-like agent that is able to move on rough terrain.
-The agent's movement is based on procedural positioning of its legs according to the surface it is on, with the ability to adapt by rising or lowering its body to avoid obstacles.
+This report presents a spider-like agent that is able to move on uneven grounds.
+The agent's movement is based on procedural positioning of its legs according to the surface it is on; also the agent's body can avoid obstacles by rising or lowering its position.
-The agent
 Two types of terrain will be tested: one generated procedurally using noise and one that uses meshes to create elevations and roughness on a flat ground.
-The goal of this study is to demonstrate how procedural techniques can be used to create realistic and adaptive movement
+The goal of this project is to demonstrate how procedural techniques can be used to create believable and adaptive movement.

 ## Introduction
 1) What is procedural animation, where/when is it used?